JamesKevinStar/AI-Powered_Competitor_News_Monitor_and_Weekly_Digest/README.md

 ![Email Exito](Images/Envio_Exitoso.png)

-But, if there isno data found in the requests, the email sended will be:
+If there is no data found in the requests, the email sent will be:

 ![Email Fallo](Images/Envio_Fallido.png)

 ## Results
-- The data request was obtained with no troubles, and was normalized in a unique format.
+- The data requests were obtained and normalized into one format.
-- The prompt used to the AI model was accurate to obtain a satisfactory outcome.
+- The AI prompt was accurate and produced a good result.
-- The email sent was not decision of the AI model.
+- The decision to send the email in HTML format was made by the workflow logic, not by the AI model.
-- Could be created a n8n workflow that delivers an email with the latest news in a determinate field.
+- The workflow can deliver an email with the latest news in a chosen field.

 ## Conclusion
-The workflow was created verifying if the data requested is not infected, and the decision of the email was not given to the model, because it could generate different HTML formats.
+The workflow validates the requested data and controls the email logic outside the AI model.
+This avoids inconsistent HTML formats and ensures a stable weekly digest.